 If you travel frequently, also note that Chase Ultimate Rewards® lets you transfer points 1:1 to popular airline and hotel partners such as Marriott Rewards, World of Hyatt, IHG Rewards, British Airways, JetBlue, Air France / Flying Blue, Southwest Airlines, and United MileagePlus.

 If you’re looking to earn an initial rush of points on your holiday spending, you’ll love the fact that the Chase Sapphire Preferred® Card offers their best offer yet!
 Earn 100,000 bonus points after you use it for $4,000 in spending within three months of account opening.
-That's $1,000 toward travel when you redeem through Chase Ultimate Rewards®.
+That's $1,250 toward travel when you redeem through Chase Ultimate Rewards®.
 You’ll also earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases.
-Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards.
-For example, 80,000 points are worth $1,000 toward travel.
+Get more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards.
 This card does charge a $95 annual fee.

 Capital One® Savor® Cash Rewards Credit Card